AlgebraicJulia/AlgebraicRelations.jl/README.md

 ![Tests](https://github.com/AlgebraicJulia/AlgebraicRelations.jl/workflows/Tests/badge.svg)

 AlgebraicRelations.jl is a Julia library built to provide an intuitive and elegant method for generating SQL queries.
 This package provides tooling for defining database schemas, generating query visualizations, and connecting directly up to a PostgreSQL server.
-This package is built on top of [Catlab.jl](https://github.com/epatters/Catlab.jl) which is the powerhouse behind its functions.
+This package is built on top of [Catlab.jl](https://github.com/AlgebraicJulia/Catlab.jl) which is the powerhouse behind its functions.

 ## Learning by Doing

 The functions of this library may be best explained by showing various examples of how it can be used.
-This will be shown in the steps of [Defining a Schema](#defining-a-schema), [Creating Queries](#creating-queries), and [Connecting to PostgreSQL](#connecting-to-postgresql).
+This will be done in the steps of [Defining a Schema](#defining-a-schema), [Creating Queries](#creating-queries), and [Connecting to PostgreSQL](#connecting-to-postgresql).

 ### Defining a Schema